f5devcentral/f5-agility-labs-vdi/docs/lab2/content-lab2.rst

 Task 3 – Access View Desktop through the UAG Server
 ====================================================

-Test the functional VMware View environment using external Security Servers.
+Test the functional VMware View environment using external UAG.
 (External use case without F5 integration)

 This environment shows a user connecting to a native VMware security server which is statically mapped to a VMware connection server.
 This is